dn-m/Plan/Architecture.md

     // MARK: - Nested Types

-    /// Abstract representation of graphical objects comprising a full score
+    /// Abstract representation of graphical objects comprising a full score.
-    /// This model has no knowledge of system breaks
+    /// This model has no knowledge of system breaks.
-    /// Objects are organized in time, not horizontal space class ScoreModel {
+    /// Objects are organized in time, not horizontal space. class ScoreModel {

         init(_ abstractMusicalModel: AbstractMusicalModel) {
             ...
         }

-        /// - returns: subset of self in a given range, with the given `annotations` merged func segment(in range: ScoreRange, annotations: AnnotationModel) -> ScoreModelSegment {
+        /// - returns: subset of `self` in a given range, with the given `annotations` merged. func segment(in range: ScoreRange, annotations: AnnotationModel) -> ScoreModelSegment {
             ...
         }